itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-1.markdown

 To see that, let's list the main steps of designing momentum GD in Euclidean space using a variational approach:
 - Define a dissipative Lagrangian
-- Solve the variational problem and get an ODE
+- Solve the variational problem to get an ODE
-- Design a numerical discretization
+- Design a numerical discretization of the ODE

 We can see only a Lagrange function $L$ can characterize the motion of a particle.
 This means, we just need to have a Lagrangian $L$ and the variation principle gives us the ODE characterizing its motion.
 The Lagrangian can be easily generalized to the manifold.
 But where does the formerly mentioned difficulty from curved space go?
 Why we do not face the difficulty we were facing anymore?